mayerm/WordFinder/README.md

 ## Feedback

-If you have any feedback on how to improve this project, suggested tests or anything you'd like to share, leave a comment.
+If you have any feedback on how to improve this project, suggested tests or anything you'd like to share, leave an issue with its corresponding tag.
 I'd really appreciate it.